UK health authorities say second U.S. MERS case flew via London

 The U.S. Centers for Disease Control and Prevention (CDC) confirmed the presence of MERS with health officials from Florida.

-The CDC said in a statement it was the second "imported" instance of MERS, meaning a traveler contracted the virus in another country and brought it to U.S. shores.
-The first such imported case involved a man who flew from Saudi Arabia and traveled to Indiana earlier this month.
+The CDC said in a statement it was the second "imported" instance of MERS, meaning a traveller contracted the virus in another country and brought it to U.S. shores.
+The first such imported case involved a man who flew from Saudi Arabia and travelled to Indiana earlier this month.

 "Risk of transmission is considered extremely low but, as a precautionary measure, PHE is working with the airline to be able to contact UK passengers who were sitting in the vicinity of the affected passenger to provide health information," the PHE said.